 Bitwarden includes a shared vault option in all its plans, called Organizations — but I found this feature particularly unintuitive in my tests.
 Creating an Organization and sharing it with your chosen person is straightforward, but managing the data within it is a bit of a hassle.
 For example, managing logins between your main vault and an Organization is only possible via the web app, not the desktop or mobile apps, and moving an entry from an Organization appears to be impossible — you have to clone a copy to save in your main vault and then delete the original, which just seems crazy.

 Overall, Bitwarden’s password vault does the basics of what you need — it has space for all your passwords and other sensitive information.
 But it’s one of the least attractive and least intuitive designs in the password manager market, so Bitwarden might not be the best choice for anyone wanting a smooth, simple, click-and-go type password manager.

 Two-Factor Authentication (2FA)

-Two-factor authentication (2FA) adds an extra layer of protection to online accounts.
-When 2FA is enabled for a specific account, you need to provide both your password and a second form of verification while logging into that account.
-2FA is important because it prevents others from gaining access to your accounts even if they somehow get a hold of your passwords.
-Bitwarden provides a few different kinds of 2FA to increase the security of your Bitwarden vault.
+Bitwarden provides excellent two-factor authentication (2FA) options.
+When enabled, 2FA means you need to provide both your password and a second form of verification while logging into that account.
+This provides an important extra layer of protection for securing online accounts, because it prevents others from gaining access to your accounts even if they somehow get a hold of your passwords.
+Bitwarden supports a range of different 2FA options to increase the security of your Bitwarden vault, including:

 - Using an authenticator app like Authy or Google Authenticator.